yveschris/high-precision-inverse-of-vandermonde-matrix/README.md

 ```
 Its syntax is similar to the Octave/MATLAB built-in function `vander`.

-`invvander` computes the analytic-form inverse of square Vandermonde matrices in $5.5n^2$ flops.
-Since those matrices are usually ill-conditioned, `invvander` aovids numerical matrix inversion to significantly reduce rounding errors.
-Moreover, `invvander` might be the fastest algorithm so far and is faster than Parker's algorithm that requires $6n^2$ [1] floating point operations.
+`invvander` computes the analytic-form inverse of any square Vandermonde matrix in $5.5n^2$ flops. `invvander` introduces significantly less rounding errors because it avoids numerical matrix inversion (those matrices are usually ill-conditioned).
+Moreover, `invvander` might be the fastest algorithm so far because is faster than Parker's algorithm that requires $6n^2$ floating point operations [1].

-Given that $\{x_1,x_2,...x_{11}\}$ `=1:0.5:6`, it can be verified that the errors using `invvander` is reduced by 150.86 times compared with the Octave built-in numerical inversion `inv`.
-Moreover, the runtime using `invvander` is 150.86 times faster than `inv`.
+Given that $\{x_1,x_2,...x_{11}\}$ `=1:0.5:6`, it's verified using the example codes below that `invvander` is 150.86 times more accurate and 40.93 times faster than `inv`.

 ## Algorithms